 Although our modeling interface does not outperform existing techniques in all scenarios, it does provide unique control over an interactive simulation useful for creating new models, removing noise from existing models, and adding texture to an existing surface at multiple resolutions.

 Topics for future work include:

-- Utilizing graphics hardware to accelerate the simulation of dynamic polygonal meshes. - Investigating adaptive level set methods. - Investigating the potential of describing geometry as simulated surface velocity for compression applications. - Using paint to transfer geometric texture from one part of a model to another. - Developing a constructive theory of geometry for how paint texture relates to resulting geometric detail. - Extending the current interface to support timedependent pigment vectors.
+- Utilizing graphics hardware to accelerate the simulation of dynamic polygonal meshes. - Investigating adaptive level set methods. - Investigating the potential of describing geometry as simulated surface velocity for compression applications. - Using paint to transfer geometric texture from one part of a model to another. - Developing a constructive theory of geometry for how paint texture relates to resulting geometric detail. - Extending the current interface to support time-dependent pigment vectors. - Investigating other metaphors in which a user has interactive control over physical simulations.